-First, you need to know about its itinerary and places you are going to stay for overnight.
+First, you need to know about its itinerary and the places you are going to stay overnight.
 This way you can get the required clothes and devices you want to carry.
-You can read the detail here at Everest Base Camp Trek and you will also be able to read detailed itinerary here Everest Base Camp – Detailed Itinerary.
+You can read the detail here at Everest Base Camp Trek and you will also be able to read the detailed itinerary here at Everest Base Camp – Detailed Itinerary.

-Here we have provided you with a short itinerary which will give you slightest idea of where you are going to be and what level of altitude you will be staying at for the overnight.
+Here we have provided you with a short itinerary that will give you the slightest idea of where you are going to be and what level of altitude you will be staying at for the overnight.